ZeroGwafa/ArchMatCounter/README.md

 When setting a goal, once the Qty amount is greater than, or equal to the goal, the material row will highlight in green.

 ![editMode](/images/editMode.png)

+### Enable Goals
+Checking this option will show the Goals column.

 ### Select Chat
 When opening the app, it will detect all visible chat windows.
 You can use this option to have the app target a specific window (The default is the window closest to the top-left of the screen).
 When selecting a different window, a white box will surround the selected chat window briefly to show which chat you have selected.